 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

-The course will contain field courses in August, and will therefore have an early deadline for registration (July).
+The course will have field courses in August, and will therefore have an early deadline for registration.
+2020 deadline: June 12

 The course is only available to students with a valid enrollment per June 1.

 In addition to fulfilling theHigher Education Entrance Qualification, applicants have to meet the following special admission requirements: